Code-Institute-Submissions/milestone-project-one-8/README.md

 3. Services Page
 4. Contact Page

 Each section is designed to reinforce a different value propostion in order to persuade a customer to make contact.
 A button is visible at each section for easy access to the quote modal/section.
+Parallex scrolling is evident on the larger screen size (1024px and above)

 ### Features Left to Implement